Oneflow-Inc/oneflow/oneflow/ir/oneflow-jit/README.md

   - Batched-Op-Kernel: convert all MLIR ops to one UserOp and Kernel.
 This will be used to support CUDA graph.
   - Direct-Kernel-launch: generate and launch kernel directly.

+### Principle

+- Avoid binding a OneFlow tensor with a MLIR Tensor Value.
+The side effect on OneFlow Tensor should be modeled with MLIR Op.

 ### Sequence of operations

 ```cpp